matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 In order to protect the system from a DoS threat, the verification step must have the following limitations:

-- The account logic can only access its own storage (calling other contracts is allowed only in rare whitelisted cases).
+- The account logic can only touch slots that belong to the account.
+Note, that the [definition](#extending-the-set-of-slots-that-belong-to-a-user) is far beyond just the slots that are at the users' address.
 - The account logic can not use context variables (e.g. `block.number`).
 - It is also required that your account increases the nonce by 1.
 This restriction is only needed to preserve transaction hash collision resistance.
 In the future, this requirement will be lifted to allow more generic use-cases (e.g. privacy protocols).